mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Updated my code so that it generates a unique PDF for each verified prescriber (based on their unique codes)

 Michelle:
-- Updated scripts to take from 2D array
-- Currently implementing functionality for if there are 2 people with the same name
+- Currently implementing functionality for if there are 2 people with the same name for Alberta
+- Having trouble figuring out how to have the script click each same name physician's link to match the license number and also backtrack if no match

 # February 29th, 2024
 Emily:
 - Started looking into Google Maps APIs for the "Green Resources" part of the project
 - Challenge: There are so many APIs for Google Maps that I am not sure which ones are suitable for this project

+Michelle:
+- Researching ways to loop through same-name physicians but does not seem plausible with Selenium
+- Looking to see if can change the scripts from Selenium to only Scrapy

 # March 1st, 2024
 Emily:
 - Created a function that takes a user's location, and returns a Google Maps link with directions to that location

+Michelle:
+- No updates

 # March 2nd, 2024